XENL-AM

 XENL-AM is a radio station on 860 AM in Monterrey, Nuevo León, Mexico.
 It is owned by Multimedios Radio and carries a romantic/oldies format known as Radio Recuerdo.

 History

 XENL received its concession on 15 October 1958.
-It broadcast with 5,000 watts day and 2,000 watts night under three owners in a ten-year span: Cadena Radiotelevisora del Norte, S.A. (owned by the Serna family); Propulsora del Radio, S.A.; and Canal 86, S.A. upon the Serna family selling it to Multimedios (known then as Organización Estrellas de Oro).
+It broadcast with 5,000 watts during the day and 2,000 watts at night under three owners in ten years: Cadena Radiotelevisora del Norte, S.A. (owned by the Serna family); Propulsora del Radio, S.A.; and Canal 86, S.A., upon the Serna family selling it to Multimedios (known then as Organización Estrellas de Oro).